romzes13/WorkOrderCMS/README.md

 # WorkOrder CMS

 WorkOrder Content Managment System (CMS) is designed to manage and dispatch work orders.
-The CMS will help to add work orders, edit and upon completion generate an invoice in pdf format.
+The CMS helps to add work orders, edit and upon completion generates an invoice in pdf format.
 MySQL database stores all information, including: login name, password, location, company name, phone number, work order number and details.
 PHP manages and generates the content for a website.
 HTML5, JavaScript and CSS add format for web pages and JS for data validation.

 #### Built with
 - PHP 7